greydamian/brutemonkey/README.txt

     $ brutemonkey 0123456789 4

-Brutemonkey could also be used to output representations for all outcomes of a sequence of independent events.
-For example, one could output representations for tossing a coin 3 times by executing the following command:
+Brutemonkey could also be used to represent the possible outcomes of a series of independent events.
+For example, one could output representations for 3 coin tosses by executing the following command:

     $ brutemonkey HT 3